 CHECK(LOWER(label) = label);

-check uses JSON_KEYS
+name.
+The check uses

-to access the top-level keys.
-COALESCE
+access the top-level keys.

 converts the output to an empty array if JSON_KEYS